 As soon as the gator was gone, the divers returned to their underwater project, according to Cutway.

 Cutway typically relocates gators rather than kill them.
-He’s also the head beekeeper and owner of Myakka’s Gold Apiary, an interesting contrast from the massive toothy gators to the tiny buzzing bees.
+He’s also the head beekeeper and owner of Myakka’s Gold Apiary, an interesting contrast from the massive toothy gators.

 Surprisingly, Cutway said this gator wasn’t the largest he’s ever caught.
 He said he once caught one that measured 12 feet, 6 inches long.

-The American alligator is much smaller than the Nile crocodile, usually topping out at 15 feet in length.
-While that may already sound massive, the biggest Nile crocodiles can be longer than a giraffe is tall, according to the National Geographic.
+The American alligator is not nearly as big as the Nile crocodile, which can get as long as 15 feet in length.
+While that may already sound massive, the biggest Nile crocodiles can grow as long as a giraffe is tall, according to National Geographic.

-While average size Nile crocs weigh around 500 pounds, like the American alligator captured in Florida, large ones can weigh up to 1,650 pounds.
+While average-size Nile crocs weigh around 500 pounds, large ones can weigh up to 1,650 pounds.

 Another difference is head shape.

-Alligators have broader, U-shaped rounder heads, while crocodiles have more triangular, V-shaped, longer and narrower skulls.
+Alligators have broader, more U-shaped heads; while crocodiles have longer and narrower V-shaped skulls.

-However, as with most things in life, there are exceptions to the rules.
+However, as with most things in life, there are exceptions to the rule.

 Mugger crocodiles, Crocodilis palustris, have a broad snout like an alligator.